ibm-watson-iot/iot-python/samples/apiExamples/README.rst

 Applications can use Device diagnostic operations to clear logs, retrieve logs, add log information, delete logs, get specific log, clear error codes, get device error codes and add an error code to Internet of Things Foundation.

-Refer to the Device Diagnostics section of the `IBM IoT Foundation Connect API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the list of query parameters, the request & response model and http status code.
+Refer to the Device Diagnostics section of the `IBM IoT Foundation API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the list of query parameters, the request & response model and http status code.

 Get Diagnostic logs
 ~~~~~~~~~~~~~~~~~~~~~~